 This blog is primarily dedicated to my journey as a runner.
 It began as a MySpace blog in 2006, which covered anything and everything, but when that platform became obsolete for blogging in 2008, I moved my running posts to this site.
 I started running in 2001, racing in 2005, and I qualified for Boston in 2015.
 In 2016, I ran the Boston Marathon and published a book about my journey to get there, Boston Bound.

-Throughout childhood and my teenage years, I was a dancer.
-I took tap, ballet and jazz classes regularly and I was on my high school dance team.
-In college, there wasn't much of an opportunity to keep up with the dancing so I kept in shape by doing step aerobics classes.
-After I graduated, I joined a gym for the primary purpose of step aerobics, but I also started learning a lot about general fitness.
+I grew up in a dance studio, quite literally.
+My mother was a dance teacher and so when I wasn't at school, I was at the studio.
+I loved all forms of dancing and all aspects of it-- from the costumes, to the music, to the discipline involved.
+I was on my high school dance team which involved half-time shows at football games and competitions in Orlando.
+In college, there wasn't much of an opportunity to keep up with the dancing, so I (somewhat) fulfilled the gap by taking step aerobics classes.
+After I graduated, I joined a gym for the primary purpose of step aerobics, but I also began to take an interest in general fitness.

 |Brief Modeling Stint, 2002|